How to add credit card processing to your website

 How credit card processing works

 When a customer purchases an item online or in a store, there’s more to a transaction than simply entering credit card details or inserting a chip into a card reader.
-Understanding each step of the credit card transaction process is especially important for small business owners because payment processing costs can add up.
+Understanding each step of the credit card transaction process is especially important for small business owners because payment processing costs can add up (PDF).

 Without further ado, here are the necessary steps to process a credit card transaction online, as outlined by the Financial Consumer Agency of Canada:

 - The merchant’s website displays the purchase amount on the customer’s computer, smartphone, or tablet screen for verification.

 - The customer enters their payment card information and then confirms the transaction.

 - The merchant’s system submits the transaction information, including the amount the customer paid and the customer’s credit card number, to the merchant’s payment processor.